Liamballin/ObsidianBookmark/readme.md

 The extension copies highlight areas of a web page to markdown, and sends it to a local node server.
 This then saves it as a markdown file in a folder, like an Obsidian vault, the user has chosen.

+Notes use a Zettelkasten identifier prefix, and the title of the webpage.

 Until Obsidian supports adding new notes through their custom `Obsidian://` URL protocol, this might be the best way.

 Inspired by jplattel's [Obsidian clipper](https://github.com/jplattel/obsidian-clipper) - a much less janky solution.